 PreEmptive logo

-Effective Data-Masking Tools and Techniques
+Data Masking Tools and Techniques

 In practice, data masking creates fake versions of your application’s data by altering the confidential information within to something that makes sense but has no real-world value.
-This makes it impossible to reverse engineer or backtrack the information without access to the original data set.

 • Dynamic data masking: In contrast with static data masking, which focuses on protecting data at rest, dynamic data masking protects information in real-time while users access it with a role-based approach.
 While it keeps the original data intact in your database, it only allows users above a certain level of permissions to see the unmasked data.
 All others without these permissions only see a masked version of the data.

-Regulatory Compliance
+Regulatory compliance

-Reputation and User Trust
+Reputation and ser Trust

 Many data-masking tools also rely on identity and access management (IAM) rules to protect data.
 It often means providing limited access to sensitive data, in turn minimizing and fortifying the entry points and attack surface area of a database or application.